Andrew Proctor, Chief Executive

 Andrew started his career in commercial publishing, editing a number of trade and consumer titles both in the UK and Hong Kong.
 He then moved into communications and marketing roles at the University of Sussex, where as Director of External Relations he worked on a range of transformational initiatives.
 These included a revision of the undergraduate curriculum and establishment of the Brighton and Sussex Medical School.
-When not working, Andrew keeps busy with family and friends, and he is Trustee of a small educational charity that works to improve education in Malawi, East Africa.
+When not working, Andrew keeps busy with family and friends and enjoys travelling.

 Hayley joined National Eczema Society in July 2019.
 Hayley manages all day-to-day aspects of the Society’s finances, as well as assisting with quarterly management and year end accounts.
 She has over 10 years’ experience working within the charitable and membership sector.